markstock/GenUtahSky/README.md

 ### How to use it

-To build the genutahsky executable, you will need a C compiler and the libnova libraries.
-On Fedora or Ubuntu, you can get this by running, respectively:
+To build the genutahsky executable, you will need a C compiler.
+This is alreday installed on most Linux systems, but in case you need it, run either:

-    sudo dnf install libnova-devel
+    sudo dnf install gcc
-    sudo apt-get install libnova-dev
+    sudo apt-get install gcc

-Once you have those, grab this repository with:
+Then to build the software just run:

     git clone --depth 1 https://github.com/markstock/GenUtahSky.git
     cd GenUtahSky
     make

+If you want to use the libnova library instead, first install it and then build with the following:

+    sudo dnf install libnova-devel		(for Fedora)
+    sudo apt-get install libnova-dev	(for Ubuntu)
+    LIBNOVA=ON make

 Run a simple test with